juliuspfadt/Bayesrel/README.md

   f5 =~ x17+x18+x19+x20
   "
 ```
-Here the variable names can be chosen freely, just note that the numbers need to correspond to the column numbers
+Here the manifest variable names can be chosen freely, just note that the numbers need to correspond to the column numbers
 of the data set.
 Note that you cannot mix both approaches, the column name and the column number approach.

-The reliability is the estimated as follows:
+The reliability is then estimated as follows:

 ```r
 res <- bomegas(upps, n.factors = 5, model = model, missing = "listwise")